 The Plant Crib (Rich & Jermy 1998) has a key to the taxonomic groups and useful advice on collecting and pressing specimens.
 It is also available here on the BSBI's website.
 Staces's Rubus account in the New Flora of the British Isles, Third Edition (2010) has a succinct key to the main groups and introduced species and a plate showing sillhouttes of species with different types of leaf shape; however, the line drawings are very poor.
 The Hybrid Flora of the British Isles (Stace, Preston & Pearman 2015) gives a technical account of the genetics and reproduction of the Rubus aggregate.

-A small booklet, Looking at Brambles, dealing mainly with East Anglian species was produced by Alec Bull, and is also worth reading (it was recently reprinted).
+A small booklet, Looking at Brambles, dealing mainly with East Anglian species was produced by Alec Bull, and is also worth reading for its general information on brambles.